 Soliciting for donations, soliciting for business, advertising, or selling items without receiving written authorization from an authorized member of the University community.

-Stalking refers to occasions where an individual willfully and repeatedly engages in a knowing course of conduct directed at another individual that reasonably and seriously alarms, harasses, torments, or terrorizes the victim.
+Stalking refers to occasions where an individual willfully and repeatedly engages in a knowing course of conduct directed at another individual or group of people that a reasonable observer may consider to alarm, harass, torment, or terrorize the victim.
 Such behavior is prohibited regardless of the relationship between individuals.
 Any behavior or activity that places another individual in fear of personal harm and/or is intended to cause emotional distress to another individual may be considered stalking behavior.

 The unauthorized entry to or use of University facilities including opening windows or locked doors to allow the entry or exit of unauthorized students or guests.